Meet our passionate team working towards a more sustainable future.

 Product Development Chemist

-Shirley is working part-time developing products from BioFlex lignin.
-Besides working for Lixea, she is carrying out a PhD at Imperial College's Chemistry Department where she works on developing a novel, sustainable and low-cost carbon fibre production process from BioFlex lignin.
+Shirley is working part-time developing products from Dendronic lignin.
+Besides working for Lixea, she is carrying out a PhD at Imperial College's Chemistry Department where she works on developing a novel, sustainable and low-cost carbon fibre production process from Dendronic lignin.
 She has previously worked on lignin chemical modification and lignin carbon materials as part of her Master's project and has a total of 4 years of experience working on lignin applications.

 Priyanka is working part-time, assisting Lixea in the process and product development.
 Alongside working for Lixea, she is currently completing her PhD at Imperial’s Chemical Engineering department.
 She is designing a biorefinery for brewer’s spent grain, which involves adapting the ionic liquid-based process for protein-rich biomass.
 Priyanka previously completed her master’s degree in Chemical Engineering at Loughborough University, with a Diploma in Industrial Studies.